chantzos/__/README.md

 Readline but also the editor accepts and Greek input besides English.
 There is a Greek map builted in, in Input class, so there is no need for using system specific keystroke to change the language.
-In fact getch () possible is not going to work for language layouts other than en_US, but I might be wrong.
+In fact getch () possible is not going to work for language layouts other than en_US, but I might be wrong - I'm not (but I may behave a solution).
 Anyway, to built a specific language map is trivial and is going to work and should work, the same under a linux terminal.
 By the way, the application will error and exits at startup in a locale